eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/750 and 400 MeV per nucleon.md

 * [ ] try to reduce extracted intensity by changing QX_LEQ  (degraded extraction, tune kept a bit further from the resonance)

-Reduced the intensity with the bump 23
+Reduced the intensity by using the bump 23 in the opposite direction.
+Kicking away from the septum.